 Caney Fork Limbertwig

 Clara's Creek Tart and fruity.
 Quite hard with a great crunch.
-Not a 'keeper' - it is best if it doesn't sit around too long, so use it within a week or two
+Not a 'keeper' - it is best if it doesn't sit around too long, so use them pretty much right away.

 Cockle (aka Nutmeg Pippin)